 The second major task of an SSL Certificate is to provide authentication to a website.
 Verifying the identity of a website is incredibly important, it allows you to see that the website you are about to enter confidential details into is the correct one.
 There are many phishing and various other scams out there which aim to gain access to your login details.
 Entering your details into a website that is not as it seems could end up with your details being sold and resold on the dark web and black markets.

 The identity of a website is verified through a certificate authority (CA).
-Depending on the type of certificate provided the CA provides a certificate which donates that the website is the one which actually belongs to the company or person who says it does.
+Depending on the type of certificate provided the certificate authority provides a certificate which donates that the website is the one which actually belongs to the company or person who says it does.

 If you accept or want to accept online payments then an SSL is key and invaluable.
 To receive an online payment your website must be Payment Card Industry compliant (PCI).
-Having this SSL is one of the requirements that needs to be satisfied to become PCI compliant.
-With out it your online business won’t be able to take payments using bank cards.
+Having this SSL is one of the requirements that need to be satisfied to become PCI compliant.
+Without it, your online business won’t be able to take payments using bank cards.

-If your browser calme up and loaded a page saying this site is not secure, would you continue on to the site and would you even consider making a purchase from it?
+If your browser loaded a page saying this site is not secure, would you continue to the site and would you even consider purchasing it?
 Probably not, and that is the same for the majority of internet users.
-Many web hosts offer SSLs as part of the package so check with yours if you’re entitled to one, if you aren’t there are many CA’s that will supply you one.
+Many web hosts offer SSLs as part of the package so check with yours if you’re entitled to one if you aren’t there are many certificate authority’s that will supply you one.